 Unless Lady Luck is on your side permanently, this may not always work.
 Which brings us back to this insightful comment by Levitt and Dubner, ‘Ít isn’t only that we know less than we pretend about the outside world; we don’t even know ourselves that well.’
 Case in point: ask anyone to rate their driving skills.
 Chances are that they will rate themselves better than the average driver.

-In this 2012 commercial for New York based Ally Bank, the noted Nobel prize winning economist Thomas Sargent makes a very interesting point on the wisdom of ignorance.
-Watch it here.
+In this 2012 commercial for New York-based Ally Bank, the noted Nobel Prize winning economist Thomas Sargent makes a very interesting point on the wisdom of ignorance.

 At BluEntCAD, we are making 2016 a year of learning.
 We will not be afraid to say Í don’t know’ because we know that we can always, always find out.